coderbeez/interior-architect/README.md

 #### Home Owner - New Build

 Having been gifted a site by my Uncle, I've decided to build a holiday home.
 I would like the house to be as sustainable as possible, but my funds are limited.
-Having seen an instagram post by Colette on budget builds, I check out her site.
+Having seen an Instagram post by Colette on budget builds, I check out her site.
 I start with browsing blogs on sustainability and budgeting.
 I visit some of the portfolio projects.
 I fill out the contact form outlining my requirements.
 I'm so impressed by the reply from Colette that we agree to meet to discuss further.
 She's now drawing up my dream holiday home.

 #### Interior Design Student

 I'm currently enrolled in an interior design course but struggling with a colour rendering project.
 A fellow student recommended Colette's site.
 I visit the blog page and find two rendering blogs.
 I leave a like and a comment on both blogs.
 I'm sorted - they were just what I needed.
-I click on instagram to start following Colette as she often posts when new blogs are uploaded.
+I click on Instagram to start following Colette as she often posts when new blogs are uploaded.
 I know I'll be revisiting the site and recommending it to fellow students.

 #### Architecture Firm